rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 So that we know who is applying.

-#### Name, preferred pronouns, email address of Team Lead
+#### Name(s), preferred pronoun(s), email address(es)

 Essential information for us to stay in touch with you.

-#### Name(s), preferred pronoun(s), email address(s) of other Team Members

-Essential information for us to stay in touch with you.

-#### Are any members of your team part of a group that is affected by systemic bias, particularly in technology?
-[Yes/No]

-We are keen for our grants program, at the very least, to not increase systemic bias, and hopefully go some way to reducing it.
-We will not ask you for details of how you are affected by systemic bias (if you are), we will take your response on trust.
+Please nominate one person to act as the lead application contact and give their details separately.

-#### GitHub Account(s) of the people who will be carrying out the project
+#### Please provide links to the GitHub accounts of the people who will be working on the project

 This will enable us to better understand you technical expertise and experience, and contributions to Rust.

-#### Links to personal website/public social media handles/LinkedIn of team members (as appropriate)
+#### Please provide links to the personal websites/public social media handles/LinkedIn of team members (as appropriate)

 This will enable us to learn a little bit more about your team and any public postings you may have made relating to Rust.
 We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
 If this is true for you, don’t worry, it won’t count against you in the assessment process.